domkalan/dokScreeps/FLAGS.md

 ### Colony Tasks
 - **W0N0 Reserve** - Spawns a colonizer to reserve the room of the placed flag.
 - **W0N0 Colonize** - Spawns a colonizer to claim the room of the placed flag.
+- **W0N0 ControllerBoost** - Instructs ControllerSlave creeps to boost at the nearest lab.

 ### Mining Tasks
 - **W0N0 Mine** - Spawns a remote miner to mine a resource or deposit.